wasp-lang/wasp/web/docs/advanced/deployment/cli.md

 title: Deploying with the Wasp CLI
 ---

-Wasp CLI supports deploying your full-stack application with a single command.
-It automates the process a regular user would need to do manually and is the recommended way of deploying Wasp apps.
+Wasp CLI can deploy your full-stack application with only a single command.
+The command automates the manual deployment process and is the recommended way of deploying Wasp apps.

 ## Supported Providers